 Chunk, Chunk It Up

 First chunk out foundational concepts, then chunk out more complex concepts.
 For example, in Geology students must be able to characterize different types of magmas before learning to identify volcanic eruptions, because the magma characteristics dictate the type of eruption.
 If students learn about magmas first and fully, they will be much more successful at using that knowledge to identify eruptions.
 In general, you can encourage students to work on their comprehension of foundational concepts though activities such as focused reading notes or a background knowledge probe.
-When they are ready to move on to more complicated analysis tasks, you can assign believing and doubting activities.

 Give Students Time to Think and Process